rhamadsani/selenium-link-scrapper/README.md

 Simple Scrap All Link in A Website

-# Install Python firs
+# Install Python first

 `
-python scrp.py
+python scrap.py
 `